nnmrts/ControllerHandler/README.md

 ## Docs

-Head over to the docs folder, there is everything explained in detail about how to use ControllerHandler.
+Download this repository and open the index.html in the docs folder, there is everything explained in detail about how to use ControllerHandler.